|

 Green

-Cut the federal assisted housing program in 1993.
-Platform promises a $2 billion social and affordable housing program and a further $1.5 to $2 billion over the next five years
+housing program and a further $1.5 to $2 billion over the next five

 What are the party positions on gasoline taxes and public transit?